EHfive/uefi-toys/README.md

 An UEFI application to attach image file to loopback device with loopdrv similar to `losetup` on Linux.
-It also supports file patching for ISO96660 image, this can be used to append an custom initramfs hence hijacking the init process.
+It also supports file patching for ISO96660 image, this can be used to append a custom initramfs hence hijacking the init process.

 ### Build